Requesting SMTP Relaying for sending unauthenticated email

 - Id/Password: This is not used.
 Please leave blank.

 Important: You must enter a valid From address.
-This address can be a firstname.lastname@example.org or email@example.com account.
+This address can be a firstname.lastname@example.org or email@example.com account that is hosted within the UW-Madison Office 365 tenant.

 What is the difference between relay.mail.wisc.edu and smtp.wiscmail.wisc.edu